 systems that may include cage-free production systems.

-The bill also prohibits the
+- The bill prohibits the

 sale (distribution) of eggs or egg products into or within Oregon from hens